gpratte/texastoc-client-v6/README.md

 * _create-react-app_ installed react version 18 (as you can see by the react version in the package.json).

 ## Branches
+### step-22-new-game
+Can now add a new game.
+Also cleaned up the calls to the api client functions since they no longer return null (they either succeed or throw an error which is caught and shown as a notification).

 ### step-21-nav-bar-collapse
 Could not get the nav bar to collapse properly so for the time being resurrected the v5 nav bar and put controls on the left.